oscarlaaaa/badminton-api/README.md

 A badminton singles match API that has scraped match data from tournamentsoftware.com stored in an SQL database from between 2007 and present day.
 The database is automatically updated periodically every month.
 Endpoints for players, matches, and tournaments are all established in the application.

+Right now the database only supports Singles events (Men's and Women's), but the API may expand to accommodate Doubles events in the future.

 ## Current Features
 * Regular database updates scraped directly from TournamentSoftware every month
 * Multiple endpoints to facilitate various datapoint collections
 * Flexible endpoint queries to provide limits, parameters, and more
 * Landing page with detailed API usage instructions + FastAPI generated /docs page
+* Async-focused design for robust responsiveness
 * A very cool creator :sunglasses:

 ## Motivation